Ernst Börngen: Aerial victory claims

 Börngen was credited with 41 enemy aircraft shot down in over 450 combat missions, the majority of which on the Western Front and two on the Eastern Front.
 This figure includes 16 four-engined bombers.
+Ring and Girbig list him with 45 aerial victories, including one on the Eastern Front and 24 heavy bombers.
+Weal also lists him with 45 aerial victories of which 24 were heavy bombers, just like Feist and McGuirl.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 35 aerial victory claims, plus four further unconfirmed claims.
 This figure includes two aerial victories on the Eastern Front and 33 over the Western Allies, including 14 four-engined bombers.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 15 Ost S/OT-2/3".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.